 It can be helpful for the person with the diagnosis to tell their immediate colleagues, as this may lead to more understanding and assistance, as well as promoting awareness about young onset dementia.

-forces, health professionals and people operating dangerous machinery.
-If you are unsure about this, read your contract.
+There are some occupations with a legal requirement that a person with dementia informs them of their diagnosis, such as the armed forces, health professionals and people operating dangerous machinery.
+If you’re unsure about this, read your contract.
 You could speak to the HR team in your organisation.

 Employment while caring for someone with dementia

 The Flexible Working Regulations 2014 require employers to consider requests from carers for flexible working practices, where these can be accommodated within the organisation.
 The employee must: